alexlaverty/alexlaverty.github.io/_posts/2024-09-15-python-photo-sync.md

 I left the script to run overnight and woke up to all my photos copied across to the Z drive all nicely organised.

-To view the images I decided to use <https://immich.app/>
+To view the images I decided to use <https://immich.app/> an open source photo organising project, seems to be very popular at the moment, especially in the self-hosted community.

 I ran up Immich in a docker container on my computer launching it with a docker-compose.yml file :